 \section{Local momentum space expansion}

-For the computation of effective action we need the propagators which are determined by $S_0$.
-The equations satisfied by the Green's function can be extracted from $S_0$.
-For the Green's function for scalar field we have
+For the computation of effective action, we need the propagators which are determined by $S_0$.
+The equations satisfied by Green's function can be extracted from $S_0$.
+The Green's function for the scalar field satisfies,